alphauslabs/oops/README.md

 # For multiple scenario files in a directory (likely the case, eventually),
 # you can provide the root directory as input.
 It will scan all yaml files
-# recursively and execute sequentially.
+# recursively and execute them sequentially.
 $ oops --dir ./examples/
 ```